sky-shift/skyshift/docs/source/slurm_support/overview.rst

 Overview
 ========

-SkyFlow: Revolutionizing Job Management on Slurm Clusters
+SkyShift: Revolutionizing Job Management on Slurm Clusters
 ---------------------------------------------------------

-SkyFlow stands at the forefront of job management, seamlessly integrating with Slurm Clusters to offer an intuitive, powerful interface for managing computational tasks.
+SkyShift stands at the forefront of job management, seamlessly integrating with Slurm Clusters to offer an intuitive, powerful interface for managing computational tasks.
 Slurm, the renowned open-source, fault-tolerant, and highly scalable cluster management and job scheduling system, caters to a wide range of Linux clusters.
 From colossal supercomputers to modest compute farms,